-The organisation monitors its member countries on the progress they have made in implementing reform measures, and reviews their counter-measures to money laundering and terror financing.
+The organization monitors its member countries on the progress they have made in implementing reform measures and reviews their counter-measures to money laundering and terror financing.

 The decision-making body of FATF is called the FATF Plenary.
 It meets three times annually.

-The organisation included combating terror financing among its objectives after the September 11 terror attacks on the USA in 2001.
+The organization has included even combating terror financing among its objectives after the September 11 terror attacks on the USA in 2001.

 Currently, there are 38 member countries in the FATF.
-India is a member of the organisation since June 2010.
+India is a member of the organization since June 2010.
 It had earlier acquired ‘Observer’ status at FATF in 2006.

 FATF Observers are two in number, namely, Saudi Arabia and Indonesia.
-There are many other Observer organisations and Associate Members.
+There are many other Observer organizations and Associate Members.

-The current President of the organisation is Xiangmin Liu of the People’s Republic of China.
+The current President of the FATF is Dr Marcus Pleyer of Germany who assumed the position of President on 1st July 2020.
 Its Executive Secretary is David Lewis of the United Kingdom.

-The FATF is an important international organisation that is to be understood and studied for the IAS exam.
-International organisations are an important segment of IR for the UPSC exam.
+The FATF is an important international organization that is to be understood and studied for the IAS exam.
+International organizations are an important segment of IR for the UPSC exam.
 It is also a part of internal security, which is a part of General Studies II in the UPSC syllabus.

 Candidates can find the general pattern of the UPSC Exams by visiting the UPSC Syllabus page.
 For more articles and exam-related preparation materials, refer to the links given in the table below: